 Arbor Day Tree Giveaway

-The City of Georgetown Parks and Recreation Department’s Arbor Day Tree Giveaway will take place on Saturday, November 3.
-Participants must register in advance to receive one free 5-gallon tree per household.
+The City of Georgetown Parks and Recreation Department’s 2019 Arbor Day Tree Giveaway will take place on Saturday, November 2.
+Homeowners must register in advance to receive one free 5-gallon tree per household.
 Only City of Georgetown residents are allowed to receive a tree through this program.
 Trees are intended for planting on private property.
 Tree species and quantities are limited and are available on a first come, first served basis.
 400 trees across three varieties will be made available for this event.

 Where: Georgetown Municipal Complex, 300 Industrial Ave.